 Reclaiming Us: Leadership Coaching Circle

-Reclaiming Us is a coaching circle that aims to create a supportive community for women and femmes of the Asian diaspora who are in leadership roles.
+Reclaiming Us is a coaching circle that aims to create a supportive community for women and femmes of the Asian diaspora.
 The program focuses on cultivating a collective space for reflection and witnessing.
 Together we will explore our personal histories, our inner lives, and deepen our connection to our nervous systems.
 This will create a foundation for greater self-awareness, self-compassion, and clarity of purpose.

 Core Objectives

-Foster community among women and femmes of the Asian diaspora in leadership roles (up to 12 participants)
+Foster community among women and femmes of the Asian diaspora (up to 12 participants)

 Facilitate self-reflection and personal growth